 In 2005, filmmakers Maura Flynn and Curt Johnson approached Berman to do a documentary movie about animal-rights activists, including PETA.
 Berman agreed to underwrite a film “exposing the excesses” of PETA, and to provide $300,000, he testified in a 2007 case he filed against Johnson.
 The case in federal court in Alexandria, Virginia, alleged breach of contract and fraud.

 Berman got Hormel Foods Corp.
-(HRL) to chip in $50,000 to the filmmakers, according to a copy of a canceled check included in the court documents.
-He pitched the film to executives from Tyson Foods Inc. (TSN) and Bloomin’ Brands’ Outback Steakhouse for their support as well, he testified.
+(HRL:US) to chip in $50,000 to the filmmakers, according to a copy of a canceled check included in the court documents.
+He pitched the film to executives from Tyson Foods Inc. (TSN:US) and Bloomin’ Brands’ Outback Steakhouse for their support as well, he testified.

 That arrangement went awry when an edit of the film, “Your Mommy Kills Animals,” was shown to Berman.
 Berman testified in his deposition that the film gave animal rights’ activists “a sympathetic portrayal that I didn’t think was justified.”
 He said that portrayal caused damage to his reputation among the corporate executives he worked with.